-Ebselen is a drug that contains selenium and has anti-inflammatory and antioxidant properties.
-It may prevent and improve memory, arthritis, and cancer.
-But, did you know that it is currently being examined in clinical trials as a treatment for bipolar disorder?
-Keep reading to find out more about the uses, side effects, and dosage of ebselen.
+Ebselen is a research substance that contains selenium and has anti-inflammatory and antioxidant properties.
+Scientists have examined it in clinical trials as a potential treatment for bipolar disorder and stroke, but the available evidence is inconclusive.
+Keep reading to find out more about the potential uses, side effects, and dosage of ebselen.

 What Is Ebselen?

-It has multiple effects on the body, such as preventing inflammation and protecting cells against the harmful effects of oxidants [R].
+It has multiple effects on the body, such as preventing inflammation and oxidative stress .

 Oxidants (hydroxyl radicals and hydrogen peroxide) can damage proteins, fats, and DNA.
-This speeds up aging and leads to age-related diseases, including stroke, Parkinson’s and Alzheimer’s disease [R].
+This speeds up aging and leads to age-related diseases, including stroke heart disease, Parkinson’s and Alzheimer’s disease .

-Ebselen blocks the activity of oxidants and reduces cell damage via multiple mechanisms, such as the following:
+Ebselen blocks the activity of oxidants and reduces cell damage via multiple mechanisms:

-- Prevents cell death (apoptosis) caused by injury or toxic exposure by blocking proteins involved in apoptosis (thiol groups) [R].
+- Prevents cell death (apoptosis) caused by injury or toxic exposure by blocking proteins involved in apoptosis (thiol groups) .

-- Crosses the blood-brain barrier and blocks an enzyme in the brain involved in the breakdown of acetylcholine (acetylcholinesterase), which may improve memory [R, R].
+- Crosses the blood-brain barrier and blocks an enzyme in the brain involved in the breakdown of acetylcholine (acetylcholinesterase), which may improve memory [2, 6].

-- Irreversibly blocks an enzyme involved in cell communication and growth (Inositol Monophosphatase) in a similar way to lithium (approved treatment for bipolar disorder) [R].
+- Irreversibly blocks an enzyme involved in cell communication and growth (Inositol Monophosphatase) in a similar way to lithium (approved treatment for bipolar disorder) .

-- Prevents the spread of brain cancer cells (glioblastoma cells) by [R, R]:
+- Prevents the spread of brain cancer cells (glioblastoma cells) by [7, 8].

-- Decreasing the production of pro-inflammatory compounds (cytokines IL-6, IL-8)
+- Decreases the production of pro-inflammatory compounds (cytokines IL-6, IL-8)

-- Prevents iron overload in the heart, a major cause of heart failure [R].
+- Prevents iron overload in the heart, a major cause of heart failure .

-- Decreases production of proteins involved in Alzheimer’s disease (amyloid precursor protein and β-secretase) and reduces toxic protein accumulation (amyloid plaques) in the brain [R].
+- Decreases the production of proteins involved in Alzheimer’s disease (amyloid precursor protein and β-secretase) and reduces toxic protein accumulation (amyloid plaques) in the brain .

 Potential Uses of Ebselen